 You will then navigate to the Template Gallery.
 On the left, you will see a list of filters.
 The UserTesting Templates filter contains templates created and curated by UserTesting for a variety of subjects, device types, and industries.
 UserTesting Templates are available for all customers.

-2. Select any template to see more information, including a test-plan preview (see image) displays all the tasks already populated into the template.
+2. Select any template tile to see more information, including a test-plan preview (see image) displays all the tasks already populated into the template.
 Click Use this template to proceed.

-3. On the next screen, you can select your asset type and how you want to invite participants.
-For more information about participants, read about how to choose your target audience from the UserTesting panel.
+3. On the next screen, you can select your asset type and how you want to invite contributors.
+For more information about contributors, read about how to choose your target audience from the UserTesting Contributor Network.
 Once you have made your selections, click the Next button.